tndatacommons/tndata_backend/tndata_backend/goals/api_docs/useractionviewset_v1.md

 ## Filtering

 UserActions can be filtered using a querystring parameter.
-Currently, filtering is availble for Goals, Behaviors, Actions, and for Actions whose notification is scheduled during the current day.
+Currently, filtering is availble for Goals, Actions, and for Actions whose notification is scheduled during the current day.

 To filter for actions scheduled _today_, use the following: